lubuntu-team/manual/source/3/3.2/3.2.20/Picom_Configuration.rst

 .. image:: picom_conf_fade.png

 The :guilabel:`Window Types` tab lets you change settings for many different types of windows indivuadally.
-The different type of windows are :guilabel:`Combo, Desktop, Dialog, Dnd, Dock, Dropdown menu, Menu, Normal, Notification, Popup menu, Splash, Toolbar, Tooltip, Unkown, or Utility`.
+The different type of windows are :guilabel:`Combo, Desktop, Dialog, Dnd, Dock, Dropdown menu, Menu, Normal, Notification, Popup menu, Splash, Toolbar, Tooltip, Unkown`, or :guilabel:`Utility`.

 The :guilabel:`Backend` tab has settings for changing the backend of how picom renders things.
 The :guilabel:`Rendering backend` changes what picom uses to render the window effects.
 To switch to hardware accelerated rendering of the picom backend press the :guilabel:`GLX(OpenGL)` button.
 To change back to the default rendering press the :guilabel:`X Render` button.

 To have your settings applied you will need to press the :guilabel:`Apply` button.
-If you want to cancel your changes press the :guilabel:`Cancel` button.
+If you want to cancel your changes press the :guilabel:`Close` button.
 If you want to close Window Effects press the :kbd:`Escape` key.

 Version
 -------